You’ll never guess what I’m about to confess.

 Perhaps you usually think of the word confess like this: “confess your faults one to another” that you may be healed (James 5:16).
 But that’s not where I’m going with this devotional word.

-I’m using the word, confess in more of a positive way to declare faith and adherence to scriptural principles.
+I’m using confess more positively to declare faith and adherence to scriptural principles.
 These quick confessions are designed to give evidence and admit to repeated attempts at doing right.

 I encourage you to make these your own and expand this list.